CEHS-research/Quant_I/docs/01-prep.md

 ------------------------------------

-## OPPERATORS and HELPFUL FUNCTIONS
+## Opperators and Helpful Functions

 ### The `<-` Assignment Opperator: Save as a Name